nk9/just_sublime/README.md

 ## Syntax Highlighting

-The Sublime syntax has been completely rewritten to be more expressive and support the latest `just` features.
-Conditional chaining, interpolation, recipe dependencies, nested groups — the syntax now supports it all!
+The Sublime syntax was based on the one originally made by [TonioGela](https://github.com/TonioGela).
+It has been rewritten to be more expressive and support the latest `just` features.
+Conditional chaining, interpolation with expressions, recipe dependencies, nested expressions and groups — the syntax now supports it all!

 ![settings_variables](assets/settings_variables.png)